gerlov/Project_One/README.md

     - Green Crystal: Renders the player invisible to others for 10 seconds.
     - Skull (Hunter-specific): Neutralizes all players who are not invisible at the moment it is activated (instant kill).
     - Map (Human-specific): Displays the entire maze and the player's position for 10 seconds while simultaneously making the player invisible.
-- **Escape portal:**
+- **Escape portal:** Allows non-hunter players to instantly win the game by teleporting out of the maze when they enter it.
 - **Controls:** Players can navigate in the game using either the ASDW keys or the arrow keys.
 The menu is operable with the mouse.
+For hunters, pressing the spacebar allows eliminating humans within the "kill reach area."

 ## 3. System Requirements